Access, organize and share all your files from any device, anywhere

 - Google Drive File Stream appears as a separate drive (e.g. G:) in Windows Explorer

-- To sync folders, right-click on folder name (My Drive or a Team Drive), then choose Drive File Stream and Available offline
+- To sync folders, right-click on folder name (My Drive or a Shared Drive), then choose Drive File Stream and Available offline

 What is Backup and Sync?